-Marvel Stadium hosts a range of sports and is proud to be home to five AFL clubs Essendon, Carlton, North Melbourne, St Kilda and the Western Bulldogs, as well as A-League team Melbourne Victory and Big Bash League side the Melbourne Renegades.
+Marvel Stadium hosts a range of sports and is proud to be home to five AFL clubs Essendon, Carlton, North Melbourne, St Kilda and the Western Bulldogs and Big Bash League side the Melbourne Renegades.

 Essendon was the first AFL club to announce it would play home games at the venue now known as Marvel Stadium.
 The anchor tenant, coached by Kevin Sheedy, won the first AFL Premiership match at the stadium on March 9, 2000, beating Port Adelaide by 94 points.
 Its champion mid fielder, Michael Long, kicked the first goal at the stadium.
 Led on the field by James Hird, the club lost just one match for the season and went on to win the 2000 Premiership in a record breaking season.
 Essendon, alongside Carlton, is the game’s most successful club with 16 Premierships to its name.